opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Collect texts from the domain
 + Send the text through the OpeNER pipeline
 + Create an annotated corpus
-+ Prepare general and domain-specific resources
++ Prepare general and domain-specific lexicons
 + Train the model for opinion detection
 +	Train the model for named entity detection